Andriy Sorokin

-Andriy Sorokin (Андрій Сорокін; born 1 January 1991) is a Ukrainian professional footballer who plays with FC Continentals in the Canadian Soccer League.
+Andriy Sorokin (Андрій Сорокін; born 1 January 1991) is a Ukrainian professional footballer who plays as a midfielder.

 Club career

 Early career

 Sorokin played with the reserve teams of FC Inhulets Petrove originally in the Ukrainian Amateur Football Championship and ultimately joined the professional ranks in the Ukrainian Second League in 2017.
 For the 2017-18 season, he continued playing in the country's third tier with Myr Hornostayivka.
 Following his stint in the professional realm, he returned to the amateur level to play with VPK-Ahro Shevchenkivka where he won the Dnipropetrovsk regional title.
 After a year's absence, he returned to Myr Hornostayivka in 2019.

 Belarus

 In the summer of 2019, he played abroad in the Belarusian Premier League with Slavia Mozyr.
 In his debut season in Belarus, he made two appearances.
 His stint with Slavia was brief and was released after his two appearances.

 Ukraine

 He returned to Ukraine to play in the Ukrainian First League with Hirnyk-Sport Horishni Plavni.
 In total, he played in 5 matches and recorded one goal.
 He left Hirnyk after a single season.
 The following season he resumed playing in the second tier with Avanhard Kramatorsk.
 Sorokin left Kramatorsk midway through the 2020-21 season in order to complete the season with Krystal Kherson.